Either you have mice, or you want to stop mice from infesting your home.

-During the night, as you are laying in bed, mice will be roaming your house looking for food and nesting items.
+As you are lying in bed, mice will be roaming your house looking for food and nesting items during the night.

-Use this to your advantage by placing a number of loaded mouse traps underneath your kitchen cabinets.
+Use this to your advantage by placing several loaded mouse traps underneath your kitchen cabinets.

 A kitchen is going to be different because most items are going to be new to them.
-This is an advantage to you because they will not fear the mouse trap that you have left out for them.
+This is advantageous to you because they will not fear the mouse trap you have left out for them.

 Wondering where to put mouse traps in the kitchen?